SolhavenGames/Elementals-of-Tulia/ForbiddenElements.md

 	Things to note

 # Universal Forbidden Elements
-<sub>_Anyone of any elemental type (and in one case, human!) can use these._<sub>
+Any elemental (and for one, human) can use these elements.
 ## Omni (I - V)
-The second youngest Forbidden Element, created by all of the elements together to create one final union.
-It's a combination of every normal element into one.
-Due to its abundance of color, it appears as a bright white light.
+Due to its abundance of color, it appears as a bright white light in its final gate.
+Progression through Omni's gates requires continued use of all of the elements.
+It is involuntary (it will happen whenever the threshold is met; does not require user's activation).
+Omni was a bi-product created by naturally when an abundance of Divine Val from other Forbidden Elements being created coalesed into one form.
+This fact alone makes it quite unstable, and this shows mainly in its ability to make its user forget their original element.
+The Val Gods are mostly annoyed by its existance, as it is something none of them created, and therefore, none of them can control.
 ## GATES
 ### ⦿ **Gate I**
 The user’s original element dominates the union, which its color tinting the white (i.e. Naturine Omni becomes light green, Blood Omni becomes pink).
 Omni element will also share characteristics of the original element (Flux/Core, Temperature, Feel).
 However, the element can be manifested in ways that adjacent elements can (i.e. If the user is Ballad, Blood --> Water --> Snow).
 Disconnection from the original element does not begin yet.